robbert-vdh/nih-plug/README.md

 - [**sine**](plugins/examples/sine) is a simple test tone generator plugin with frequency smoothing that can also make use of MIDI input instead of generating a static signal based on the plugin's parameters.
+- [**stft**](plugins/examples/stft) shows off some of NIH-plug's other optional helper features, like an adapter to process audio in buffered blocks meant for short-term Fourier transform operations, all using the compositional `Buffer` interface.

 ## Licensing